THE CROSS, a pagan symbol

 • Acts 5:30

-“The God of our fathers raised up Jesus, whom you slew and hanged on a tree (xulon).”
+“The Elohim of our fathers raised up Yeshua, whom you slew and hanged on a tree

 • The Greek word xulon (ξύλον) means timber, wood, or a tree, not a cross.